sheltermanager/asm3/src/static/pages/manual/_sources/service.txt

 machine, the URL will start http://localhost:5000/service.
 If you are using sheltermanager.com, the URL will start https://sheltermanager.com/asm/service.

-If you are using sheltermanager.com, please be aware that service call responses are cached for performance.
-All requests for shelter/adoptable animal data will be cached for the next hour, with requests for online forms cached for the next couple of minutes.
+If you are using sheltermanager.com, or have enabled the option CACHE_SERVICE_RESPONSES in your sitedefs.py, please be aware that some service call responses are cached for performance.
+The cache time is indicated with the call below.

 While the examples here show passing the parameters with HTTP GET requests, you can POST the parameters too if you prefer.